Carlos Zambrano: 2003 season

 Zambrano maintained his position in the Cubs starting rotation in 2003 and started 32 games with a 3.11 ERA and 13 wins in the fourth spot in the rotation, behind Mark Prior, Kerry Wood, and Matt Clement.
 The Cubs won the National League Central division, and were one win away from going to the World Series before being defeated by the Florida Marlins.
 The following year, Zambrano improved his statistics by lowering his ERA to 2.75 and increasing his strikeout total to 188.
 His record was the best on the Cubs staff that year, compiling a 16–8 record.

-On August 22, 2003, Zambrano started against Curt Schilling and the Arizona Diamondbacks.
-While Schilling pitched a strong game and recorded 14 strikeouts, it was Zambrano that received the attention as he took a no-hitter into the eighth inning.
+On August 22, Zambrano started against Curt Schilling of the Arizona Diamondbacks.
+While Schilling pitched a strong game and recorded 14 strikeouts, Zambrano took a no-hitter into the eighth inning.
 Zambrano got the first two batters out before Shea Hillenbrand broke up the no-hitter with an infield single down the third-base line.
 The play was very close at first, with TV replays indicating that the call may have been blown by first base umpire Bill Miller.
 Zambrano retired the next three batters (which would have been the final three outs) before giving up two more hits in the game.
 The previous no-hitter for the Cubs was thrown in 1972 by Milt Pappas.